Skip to main content

 This means supplier+s data can be used directly in CSRD/ESRS E1-compliant Scope 3 reporting.

-We appreciate your commitment to reducing your carbon footprint — and it’s great to hear that you may have initiatives that go beyond the scope of the questionnaire.
+We appreciate your commitment to reducing your carbon footprint.
+It is great to hear that you may have initiatives that go beyond the scope of the questionnaire.

-• The questionnaire focuses on the most material carbon hotspots in each industry and country.
+The questionnaire focuses on the most material carbon hotspots by industry and country.
+To keep results comparable, some specialized measures are not included.

 What you can do:

-• You can also use the Carbon Accounting Module to demonstrate reductions achieved through your own measures.
+• Use the Carbon Accounting Module to demonstrate reductions achieved through your own measures.

 Did this answer your question?